Gibberlings3/Skills-and-Abilities/README.md

 **GREAT STRENGTH:** The character gains +1 bonus to Strength.
 This feat may be taken multiple times, up to a maximum of +5 Strength.

 **GREAT WISDOM:** The character gains +1 bonus to Wisdom.
 This feat may be taken multiple times, up to a maximum of +5 Wisdom.

+#### Update Existing HLAs

+Greater Whirlwind: Will now last for three rounds instead of one.

+(more in progress)

 ## Proficiencies